Platform

 ChatGPT, currently the leading LLM platform, has approximately 300 million weekly users today.
 In sharp comparison, Meta, has almost 3.3 billion (with a “b”), and Google, has an estimated reach of over 4 billion online users globally.

 Based on the unconfirmed figures shared by OpenAI, the company behind ChatGPT, the company generated approximately $1.6b in revenues during 2023, which would mean that their current monthly ARPU is only $0.67.
+This highlights significant LLM monetisation opportunities if advertising is introduced.

 By adding an ad supported tier, if compared with Meta, or Google’s ARPU, OpenAI may have an opportunity to increase revenues by between 16.5x and 24.8x!
+Conservatively, OpenAI could generate more than $26 billion annually from advertising alone — making LLM monetisation opportunities one of the most compelling developments in digital advertising today.

 I would estimate that OpenAI stands to gain at least $26 billion in annual revenues by offering an ads supported tier, and integrating ads into the native results.
 I would also bet that ChatGPT will feature ads within the coming year or so!